Home

 FlexASO™: Proprietary Anti-Sense Oligonucleotide Splice Modulator Platform

-Bespoke platform key to tackling the spectrum of diseases that define ALS and other diseases
+Bespoke platform key to tackling the spectrum of neurodegenerative and neurological diseases.

 Learn More